jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

-## What Activation Maximization Tells us - Bye image, Hello ordered image patches
+## What Activation Maximization Tells us

 Another thing we can do, is apply Activation Maximization, to find the kind of image inputs that maximize different parts in the network.